eclipse-archived/ceylon-lang.org/download.md

 ## Command line tools

-This package contains the Ceylon command line compiler for Java and JavaScript virtual machines, the documentation compiler, the language module, and the module runtime.
+This package contains the Ceylon command line compiler for Java and JavaScript virtual machines, the documentation compiler, the test runner, the language module, the module runtimes for the JVM and Node.js, and a suite of additional command line tools.

 [1.2.0]: /blog/2015/10/28/ceylon-1